w314/notes/javaNotes/javaBackend.md

 REST vs. SOAP vs. RPC

 - REST vs. `SOAP` (`Simple Access Protocol`)
-  - REST uses less bandwidth than
+  - REST uses less bandwidth than SOAP
   - SOAP can only return xml, REST can return json, xml, yaml and more
 - REST vs. `RPC` (`Remote Procedure Call`)
   - in REST users are not required to know procedure names or spedific parameters in a specific order